Jumpin' Jack Flash (film): Plot

-Terry messages Jack, who deduces Harry must have died after they were separated.
-Jack asks Terry to undertake a high-risk mission by breaking into the consulate and accessing the computer system during the Queen's anniversary ball.
-She infiltrates the event disguised as a singer and Liz helps distract Talbot while Terry connects a device to the computer so she can access it remotely.
-The following night, Terry remotely accesses the consulate computer to secure an exit route for Jack but Talbot disables the device before she finishes.
-Terry visits Liz's home for advice but finds it abandoned and Lincoln waiting for her.
-He confirms that Harry is dead and his family has been relocated and given new identities for protection.
+Terry contacts Jack, who deduces that Harry must have died after they became separated.
+Jack then asks her to undertake a dangerous mission by breaking into the consulate and accessing its computer system during the Queen's anniversary ball.
+Terry infiltrates the event disguised as a singer, while Liz distracts Talbot while Terry connects a device to the computer, allowing her to access it remotely.
+The following night, Terry uses the device to access the consulate's computer system and arrange an escape route for Jack, but Talbot disables it before she can finish.
+She visits Liz's home for advice, only to find it abandoned and Lincoln waiting for her.
+He confirms that Harry is dead and that his family has been relocated and given new identities for their protection.

-The following morning, Terry persuades Jack's ex-girlfriend Lady Sarah Billings, now wife of the consul general, to arrange a new exit route for Jack.
-Terry is later abducted by the technician and his accomplices on the city streets but incapacitates the technician and escapes.
+The following morning, Terry persuades Jack's former girlfriend, Lady Sarah Billings, now the wife of the consul general, to arrange a new escape route for him.
+Terry is later abducted on the city streets by the technician and his accomplices, but incapacitates him and escapes.
 She transmits the new plan to Jack before being recaptured by Talbot and his men.
-She deduces that Talbot is a mole for the KGB and he wants Jack, who he has framed for his crimes, dead because he learned the truth.
-The exit route was provided to Sarah by Talbot as a trusted consul advisor and it will lead Jack into a trap.
-Terry bluffs that she gave Jack a different exit route, preventing them from killing her immediately, and she successfully flees to the office to warn Jack.
-However, Talbot and his men assault the office, forcing Terry's co-workers to take cover, but her new colleague Marty shoots the men dead while Terry incapacitates Talbot.
-Marty reveals he is actually Peter Caen and supplies Jack with a safe exit route.
-Before losing contact with Jack, Terry reminds him to meet her for a date.
+Terry deduces that Talbot is a KGB mole who wants Jack dead because Jack discovered the truth and has been framed for Talbot's crimes.
+The escape route Sarah supplied was provided by Talbot in his capacity as a trusted consular adviser and will lead Jack into a trap.
+Terry bluffs that she gave Jack a different route, preventing Talbot from killing her immediately, and escapes to the office to warn him.

+Talbot and his men storm the office, forcing Terry's co-workers to take cover, but her new colleague Marty shoots the attackers dead while Terry incapacitates Talbot.
+Marty reveals that he is actually Peter Caen and provides Jack with a safe escape route.
+Before losing contact with Jack, Terry reminds him of their planned date.

-Terry waits at a restaurant for Jack but Peter arrives to tell her that Jack is stuck in England.
-Sometime later, Terry has been promoted to oversee her office, but she remains sad at Jack letting her down.
-She receives new messages from Jack which reveal he can see her and she turns to meet him for the first time; he invites her to dinner.
+Terry waits for Jack at a restaurant, but Peter arrives instead and tells her that Jack is stranded in England.
+Sometime later, Terry has been promoted to oversee the office, but remains saddened that Jack failed to meet her.
+She receives a new series of messages from him revealing that he can see her, and turns to meet him for the first time.
+Jack invites her to dinner.